 Social Anxiety Disorder — formerly known as social phobia — is commonly treated by either psychotherapy or certain types of psychiatric medications.
-Social phobias is characterized by a persistent fear of social situations or performance situations (such as public speaking) where embarrassment might occur.
+Social phobia is characterized by a persistent fear of social situations or performance situations (such as public speaking) where embarrassment might occur.
 The core fear underlying social anxiety is the fear of negative evaluation by others.

 While both psychotherapy and medications have been shown to be effective in the treatment of social anxiety disorder, a combination approach to treatment — utilizing both at the same time — may be the most timely and beneficial.

 While some people may find relief from some social anxiety symptoms through trying simple self-help techniques, most people with a diagnosed social phobia condition will need professional treatment in order to overcome it.